arx-deidentifier/arx/readme.txt

 ************

 This project aims at providing a comprehensive, open source anonymization framework for sensitive personal data.
 It is able to alter the data in a way that guarantees minimal information loss while making sure that the transformed data adheres to well-known privacy criteria, such as k-anonymity, l-diversity or t-closeness.
-It implements a globally optimal full-domain anonymity algorithm and uses several optimizations which results in a highly efficient anonymization tool.
-It therefore provides an implementation of the Flash algorithm which uses a novel search strategy and fully exploits the implementation framework.
-It offers stable execution times.
+It implements a variety of globally optimal full-domain anonymity algorithms and implements several optimizations which result in a highly efficient anonymization process.
+This includes an implementation of the Flash algorithm which uses a novel search strategy and fully exploits the implementation framework while offering stable execution times.

 More details can be found at: http://arx.deidentifier.org/